 The magnitude of induced EMF depends on the rate of change of the flux and the number of turns in a coil.
 According to Lenz’s Law, the induced EMF in a coil always opposes the applied voltage.

 The induced EMF in a coil can be expressed as;

 e = – N dФ/dt

-The transformer has primary and secondary winding which is wound on the magnetic core.
-When the primary winding is fed alternating voltage the transformer draws magnetizing current to set up magnetic flux in the core.
+The transformer has a primary and secondary winding wound on the magnetic core.
+When the primary winding is fed alternating voltage, the transformer draws a magnetizing current to set up magnetic flux in the core.
 The varying flux gets linked to the primary and the secondary winding of the transformer.

-If the transformer is ideal, the flux generated by the primary winding gets linked to the secondary and primary and there is no leakage flux.
-However, this is an ideal condition and practically some of the flux gets leaked and links to the other parts of the transformer.
-The flux links in the core material induce emf which further causes heat loss in the core because of eddy current.
+If the transformer is ideal, the flux generated by the primary winding gets linked to the secondary and primary, and there is no leakage flux.
+However, this is an ideal condition, and practically some of the flux gets leaked and links to the other parts of the transformer.
+The flux links in the core material induce emf, which further causes heat loss in the core because of the eddy current.
 The loss is called the eddy current loss.
 The magnetic core is laminated to reduce the eddy current loss.